 Structural Design of Textiles

-Compound weave: Any type of woven structure which involves more than two sets of elements - such as one (or more) warp sets, plus two (or more) weft sets, which are manipulated through different paths to create a pattern.
+Compound weave: Any type of woven structure which involves more than two sets of elements - such as one (or more) warp sets, plus two (or more) weft sets, which are manipulated through different pathways to create a pattern.

 Felt: Wool fibers that have been agitated, and exposed to moisture, heat, and cold, until the fibers randomly interlock to form a solid mass.
 Among natural fibers, only wool fibers can be felted, because of their distinctively scaly structure.
 This link will take you to a site that will show you how felt is made.